© John Wiley & Sons Ltd

 It should be clearly stated at the time of submission that the Supporting Information is intended to be made available through the online edition.
 If the size or format of the Supporting Information is such that it cannot be accommodated on the Journal's website, the author agrees to make the Supporting Information available free of charge on a permanent website, to which links will be set up from the Journal's website.
-The author must advise Blackwell Publishing if the URL of the website where the Supporting Information is located changes.
+The author must advise Wiley Blackwell if the URL of the website where the Supporting Information is located changes.
 The content of the Supporting Information must not be altered after the paper has been accepted for publication.

 The availability of Supporting Information should be indicated in the main manuscript by a paragraph, to appear after the References, headed 'Supporting Information' and providing titles of figures, tables, etc. In order to protect reviewer anonymity, material posted on the author's website cannot be reviewed.
 The Supporting Information is an integral part of the article and will be reviewed accordingly.

 Upon acceptance of a paper for publication, the manuscript will be forwarded to the Production Editor who is responsible for the production of the journal.

 The corresponding author will receive an e-mail alert containing a link to a website.
 A working e-mail address must therefore be provided for the corresponding author.
 The proof can be downloaded as a PDF (portable document format) file from this site.